goastian/astian-privacy-protect/README.md

 The default popup keeps only the everyday protection decisions visible: overall status, site protection, Midori VPN state, the blocked tracker/threat summary, **Fix this site**, and **View details**.
 The details view groups protection into ads and trackers, cookies and annoyances, clean links, dangerous sites, and VPN connection.

 The request logger, filter lists, custom filters and scriptlets, dynamic rules, and other low-level controls are available only when **Expert mode** is enabled.
-The VPN row is a read-only status bridge: the companion extension identified as `midori-vpn@astian.org` reports `off`, `connecting`, or `connected`; without a fresh authenticated report, the popup safely shows VPN off.
+The VPN row is a read-only status bridge: Midori Privacy queries the companion extension identified as `midorivpn@astian.org` for `off`, `connecting`, or `connected`; without a fresh authenticated response, the popup safely shows VPN off.

 ## Upstream base